 Is your kindness taken for weakness?
-How can you get others to stop behaviors that are controlling, manipulative, or dominating – without adopting those behaviors yourself?
-Join us for this special 2-hour online event full of skills and concepts to help you confidently engage in interpersonal encounters with dominating approaches, while remaining firmly in an ethos of partnership.
+How can you get others to stop behaviors that are controlling, manipulative, or dominating ? without adopting those behaviors yourself?
+This summer, pro-social behavior practitioner Zuzana ?ilkov? teamed with The Center for Partnership Studies to present the 4-part workshop:?Strong Kindness: Practicing Skillful Responses to Dominating Behavior.?This integrative workshop offered a wealth of skills and concepts to help participants confidently engage in interpersonal encounters with dominating approaches, while remaining firmly in an ethos of partnership.

 Many of us want to lead with kindness and want all our relationships to be based in care and equality.
 But what happens when we encounter others who use manipulation, control, coercion, and domination to try to accomplish their goals?
 Those of us who care deeply about not harming others can find it extremely difficult to confidently ask others to stop their controlling or dominating behaviors, and we too-often find ourselves emerging from these interactions feeling put down, hurt, ashamed or just plain ineffective.

 At their worst, unskilled interactions with dominating approaches can even undermine our faith in using empathy and caring as our guiding stars.

 Zuzana ?ilkov?, an experienced practitioner in pro-social behavioral change, will present?key concepts and practices that will support you in standing strong in kindness, even in the face of very unkind behaviors.

 - If you err on the side of being kind?

 - If you?ve been in interactions where you felt you had to armor up, emotionally disengage, wear a ?mask?, or just couldn?t be your full caring self because others were setting a hostile interaction?